 Golden Veroleum (Liberia) Inc. (GVL)

-Further, as the Liberian Oil Palm Smallholder Programs accelerate, we will take responsibility for educating and helping the small farmers whom we are supporting to embrace RSPO.
+Further, as the Liberian Oil Palm Smallholder Programs accelerates, we will take responsibility for educating and helping the small farmers whom we are supporting to embrace RSPO.
 Additionally, we educate the general Liberian public through the media on our FPIC practices.

 We will not only provide income and create employment for the rural people; we are also committed and have agreed to be contractually obliged to bring infrastructure, education and health care to the communities and thereby lift livelihood of the local community, creating the basis for stability and peace.